RickMoynihan/lambdalounge-website/doc/conduct.md

 ideas.

-However, Lambda Lounge is not about harrasment, bullying, or spreading, misogynistic, sexist or hateful views & rhetoric.
+However, Lambda Lounge is not about harrasment, bullying, or spreading misogynistic, sexist or hateful views & rhetoric.
 Behaviours such as these are beyond the limits of our tolerance.

 We hope for everyone to always meet in a spirit of friendship,